-Dr Christos Toumpanakis is one of London's leading gastroenterologists practising at the Royal Free Hospital London.
-He is also an Honorary Senior Lecturer at University College London (UCL) and has won the 'Top-Teacher of the Year' Award on five different occasions.
+Dr Christos Toumpanakis is one of London's leading consultant gastroenterologists practising at the Royal Free Hospital London.
+He is also an honorary Associate Professor at University College London (UCL) and has won the 'Top-Teacher of the Year' Award on five different occasions.
 His sub-specialty is neuroendocrine tumours and he is considered to be one of the international experts in the field.
-He also specialises in coeliac disease, dyspepsia, gastro-oesophageal reflux, bowel disease including inflammatory (IBD), gastrointestinal endoscopy as well as gastro-intestinal problems of patients with congenital immuno-deficiencies.
+He also specialises in coeliac disease, dyspepsia, gastro-oesophageal reflux, bowel disease including inflammatory bowel disease (IBD), gastrointestinal endoscopy as well as gastro-intestinal problems of patients with congenital immuno-deficiencies.

 He has lectured at several international conferences and has published numerous papers and reviews.
 He is currently the Chairman of the Advisory Board of the European Neuroendocrine Tumour Society (ENETS), co-editor of ENETS CME program, co-author of ENETS & UK & Ireland NET Guidelines, as well as member of the Advisory Board of the UK NET patients’ foundation.
 He leads a NET Clinical Research Group and his main research interests include novel biomarkers and molecular imaging in NETs, mesenteric fibrosis, and carcinoid heart disease.